Top 5 Takeaways from Two RUSA Race Camps on “Flipping the Expo on its Head”

 There is an intentional trend to move away from this layout.
 More races are opening up spaces to allow freedom of movement and choice by attendees.
 Surprisingly, races who made these changes did not report any drops.
 Not in exhibitor satisfaction, foot traffic, sales per booth, or average attendee time spent in-booth.
 However, those race expos did see an increase in attendee satisfaction.

-Trend Two: Recruiting diverse expo partners that appeal to a broader audience
+Trend Two: Recruiting diverse event sponsorship booths that appeal to a broader audience

 Gone are the days when you can fill your expo with nothing but running shoe vendors.
 Even focusing primarily on running products feels limiting with today’s target expo attendee.
 A recent focus in runner recruitment has been on “slower” and more casual runners.
 Likewise, the expo focus has shifted away from servicing only Boston qualifiers.
 Many now seek to showcasing a diverse array of health and wellness products.
 Many expos have even rebranded to a general “health and wellness expo” to feature these changes.